threefoldfoundation/www_docs_threefold_io/docs_website/src/pages/support.md

 ## Live Chat Availability

-Our support team is available from Monday to Friday, Central European Time (CET), between 9:00 AM and 5:00 PM.
+Our support team is available from Monday to Friday, Central European Summer Time (CEST), between 8:00 AM and 12:00 AM (16 hours per day).
 During these hours, you can interact with us in real-time via live chat on the ThreeFold website.

-* **Monday to Friday**: Available from 9:00 AM to 5:00 PM CET
+* **Monday to Friday**: Available from 8:00 AM to 12:00 AM CEST

 > Outside of these hours, you can still write to the Support and they will get back to you during working hours.